Do you find yourself hunching over your laptop all the time? Does your back or neck hurt after long hours in front of your computer?

 - Relax your neck and shoulders—do not slouch and sit so that your shoulders rise towards your ears or bend forward.

 How To Choose An Ergonomic Office Chair For Sitting Long Hours?

 A well-designed office chair takes into account the working hours and patterns of people.
-Having said that, it is time to change your chair if you need to reposition yourself every few minutes.
+It is time to change your chair if you need to reposition yourself every few minutes.

 The market is flush with ergonomic office chairs of all sorts, promising benefits and relief.
 So how do you tell whether these claims have merit and if the ergonomic chairs are worth the investment?

-Let’s take a closer look at some of the features that are a must for comfort and health benefits.
+Let’s take a closer look at some features that are a must for comfort and health benefits.

 Leather chairs look fabulous but do nothing to relieve discomfort, especially if you live in warmer climates—pick a breathable material.